-We believe that the first day of the week is the Lord's Day, and is a Christian institution that is to be kept sacred for spiritual purposes insofar as is possible on the part of the individual believer.
+We believe that the first day of the week is the Lord's Day, set apart for spiritual purposes.
 It commemorates the resurrection of the Lord Jesus Christ from the dead (1).
-It is a time for public worship and for spiritual growth (2).
+It is a time for corporate worship and for spiritual growth (2).